ReactForBeginners/exercise2-itunesapi/README.md

 ### Build one line at a time

 Don't try and built the entire app before you test it in the browser.
-Take small incremental steps and test how it works.
+Take incremental steps and test how it works in the browser.

 ## Breaking the UI into components